Perfexionists/perun/docs/postprocessors.rst

   3. :ref:`postprocessors-clusterizer` tries to classify resources to uniquely identified clusters, which can be used for further postprocessing (e.g. by regression analysis) or to group similar amounts of resources.

+  4. :ref:`postprocessors-regressogram` (authored by **Simon Stupinsky**) same as above mentioned *regression analysis*, attempts to find the fitting model for the dependent variable based on another independent one.
+Regressogram represents the simplest method of non-parametric analysis, which can be described such as step function (i.e. constant function by parts).

 All of the listed postprocessors can be run from command line.
 For more information about command line interface for individual postprocessors refer to :ref:`cli-postprocess-units-ref`.